-- Notify, via email, their Record Specialist that Additional Assessment Process docs are ready for review and confirm that the Consent to Evaluate has been uploaded to the Referral Attachment Tab AND the Attached Docs in the Evaluation Process - If you do not have a Records Specialist assigned to your building, scan and email yourself a copy of the signed consent and upload as described above using the naming convention identified in the Naming Convention section of this manual. - Confirm with Record Specialist or personally send the original copy of the signed Consent to Evaluate to your Record Technician via In-District Mail.
+- Notify, via email, their record technician that Additional Assessment Process docs are ready for review and confirm that the Consent to Evaluate has been uploaded to the Attached Docs in the Evaluation Process - Send the original copy of the signed Consent to Evaluate to your record technician via In-District Mail.

-Record Technician will review the process and notify team of evaluation and timeline via email.
+Record technician will review the process and notify team of evaluation and timeline via email.